The Bankrate promise

 Rules and restrictions for credit card return protection

 Credit card return protection can offer peace of mind when shopping for an item that may not be refundable.
-However, the extensive fine print and exclusions make this more of a back-up option to get a refund rather than a credit card perk you can use routinely.
+However, the extensive fine print and exclusions make this more of a backup option to get a refund rather than a credit card perk you can use routinely.
+If you’re out of luck on return protection, check if your credit card offers purchase protection.